100% Free Consultation (210) 361-6291

 You may have the right to recover financial compensation for three types of damages:

-• Economic Damages: If you have funeral and medical expenses related to the death of your loved one, you have the right to receive compensation.
-You also have the right to receive compensation for the loss of the deceased’s future earnings and the loss of their future benefits.
+• Economic Damages: You may be able to recover funeral and medical expenses related to the death of your loved one, as well as for the loss of the wages and benefits they would have earned in their lifetime.

 • Non-Economic Damages: This type of compensation includes damages like pain and suffering, along with mental anguish.
 It also covers loss of inheritance and loss of consortium.

-• Punitive Damages: In some cases, you might be eligible for additional compensation as a way of discouraging the at-fault company from allowing the same fatal accident to occur again.
+• Punitive Damages: In some cases, you might be eligible for additional compensation as a way of penalizing and discouraging the at-fault company from allowing the same fatal accident to occur again.

 Additional Considerations for San Antonio Wrongful Death Claims

-San Antonio’s traffic corridors—like IH-35, Loop 410, and Highway 281—are frequent sites of fatal accidents, especially involving commercial vehicles and oilfield trucks.
+IH-35, Loop 410, Highway 281, and other high-traffic areas in San Antonio are too frequently the sites of fatal accidents, especially involving commercial vehicles and oilfield trucks.
 These local factors make experience in regional case law and court expectations essential.
 At Arnold & Itkin, we don’t just know the law—we know how it's applied right here in San Antonio.
 Our attorneys draw on firsthand knowledge of the courts and legal standards in Bexar County to build strong, strategic cases.
-We know what it takes to win, and we’re relentless in our pursuit of justice for families grieving the unthinkable.
+We know what it takes to win, and we’re relentless in our pursuit of justice.

 How San Antonio Courts Handle Wrongful Death Claims